-For adolescent students-defined in the bill as those in grades four through twelve-research reveals that higher-order literacy skills, such as the ability to analyze diverse texts and write using critical reasoning, are essential components of student success across the core academic content areas, including math and science.
+For adolescent students, research reveals that higher-order literacy skills, such as the ability to analyze diverse texts and write using critical reasoning, are essential components of student success across the core academic content areas, including math and science.
 In fact, researchers at ACT have found that as early as eighth grade, academic achievement is highly predictive of college- and career-readiness at graduation.
 Unfortunately, according to The Nation's Report Card, a report released by the National Association of Educational Progress (NAEP), less than one third of all eighth graders read at a proficient level.